 What Is Dysfunctional Family: 10 Identifying Signs and Ways To Cope

-The prevalence of gas lighting and a disregard for truth in such environments can lead you to doubt your own sensitivity and perception of the family’s issues.
+This prevalence of gas lighting and disregard for truth in these environments can cause you to doubt your own sensitivity and perception of the family’s issues.

 Children, lacking life experience, may struggle to distinguish normal from abnormal behavior in their parents or caregivers.
 It often takes exposure to other families or forming one’s own family to realize the dysfunction in their upbringing.